William Camenzuli: Marsaxlokk

 On 5 August 2007, Marsaxlokk and Birkirkara reached an agreement over a swap deal which saw Camenzuli join Marsaxlokk and Shaun Bajada would join Birkirkara.
 Camenzuli made his debut for Marsaxlokk in the 2007–08 season, helping his new club to a second-place finish in the Maltese Premier League that season, making 18 appearances and scoring two goals.

 Camenzuli went into the 2008–09 season hoping to help Marsaxlokk gain some more silverware, however the club had an extremely disappointing start to the season by their own high standards, and only managed to gain a place in the championship pool by beating Msida Saint-Joseph in the final game of the first round.
 Camenzuli made 20 appearances, but failed to score any goals during the season.
 Despite the club's extremely disappointing start to the season, they managed to finish the season in fourth position in the Maltese Premier League.

 For the 2009–10 season, Marsaxlokk were due to play in the Maltese Premier League, however following a guilty verdict on corruption case from the previous season, they were demoted to the Maltese First Division.
 Camenzuli remained with the club, with the hope he could help the team make a rapid return to the Maltese Premier League.

 International career

-Malta

 Camenzuli has gained 14 caps for Malta.

 On 14 November 2001, Camenzuli made his international debut for Malta in a friendly match against Canada, a game which Malta went on to win 2–1.